 An introduction to the processes and techniques of social research, including instruction in hypothesis formation, measurement, questionnaire construction, sampling, survey research and participant observation.
 A proposal which demonstrates a student's ability to construct a research design is required.
-SOCI-101 or SOCI-120 or SOCI-130.
+Prerequisite: ATDV - 110 and SOCI-101 or SOCI-120 or SOCI-130.
+Students will be required to take ATDV 110 either before taking SOCI 304 or simultaneously with SOCI 304.
 (ATTR: ARTS)